At a Glance

 - Mucus buildup in the pancreas prevents the release of digestive enzymes and can lead to problems breaking down food and absorbing nutrients.

-If diagnosed early, medications and other therapies can help children with Cystic Fibrosis live healthier lives with fewer symptoms.
+- If diagnosed early, medications and other therapies can help children with CF live healthier lives with fewer symptoms.

 - Screening Positive for CFOpen

-- It is normal for parents and guardians to feel worried when their baby has a screen positive result.
+- It is natural for parents and guardians to feel worried and have many questions when their baby has a screen positive result.

 - The baby’s health care provider or a health care provider at a Newborn Screening Regional Treatment Centre will discuss the results with the baby’s family.

-- It can take a few days to weeks to confirm that a baby has Cystic Fibrosis.
-This waiting period can be hard for families.
+- It can take a few days to weeks to confirm that a baby has CF. This waiting period can be hard for families.

 - Possible Follow-up Test ResultsOpen